mixnblend/snippetbox/README.md

 2. run `go run ./cmd/web -help` to see a list of options while running the application.
 3. run `go run ./cmd/web` to start the application.
 4. run `docker-compose up` to start the mysql database.
+5. run `go test -v ./cmd/web -tags test_all` to run all tests

 **[⬆ back to top](#table-of-contents)**